ParaFEM/ParaFEM/parafem/src/programs/dev/xx1/readme.txt

      xx1.f90.
 This is not an Ensight Gold file.
 The "bin.ensi" naming convention is followed for convenience.

+  9. <job_name>.bin.ensi.mat           ParaFEM format materials data

+     An ASCII file that contains the materials data required by program xx1.f90.
+This is not an Ensight Gold file.
+The "bin.ensi" naming convention is followed for convenience.

+     The file contains the following variables where NMATS is the number of materials and NVALS is the number of values for those materials:

+     KEYWORD NMATS NVALS
+     LABEL1 LABEL2 ...
+LABEL_N
+     MATERIALTYPE_1 VALUE_1 VALUE_2 ...
+VALUE_N
+     MATERIALTYPE_2 VALUE_1 VALUE_2 ...
+VALUE_N
+     .
+     .
+     .
+     MATERIALTYPE_N VALUE_1 VALUE_2 ...
+VALUE_N

+     An example follows for a model with two elastic materials:

+     *MATERIAL  2  2
+     e v
+     1 104000.
+0.3
+     2 370000.
+0.4

   OUTPUT DATA

-  8. <job_name>.bin.ensi.DISPL-000001  Ensight Gold format displacements
+  10. <job_name>.bin.ensi.DISPL-000001  Ensight Gold format displacements

       A C binary file that contains the computed displacements at each node.

-  9. <job_name>.bin.ensi.res           ParaFEM format results
+  11. <job_name>.bin.ensi.res           ParaFEM format results

       An ASCII filecontaining basic job information as well as a break down of time spent in the main program sections.

   NOTES